 Efforts are to be made at various levels of management for developing the capabilities of personnel working in an organization or institution for performing their roles effectively and for taking up new responsibilities with right and efficiency.
 The need for human resource development is more imperative in the educational system where the rate of development of knowledge and skill is very fast, rather explosive.
 There is a great need for developing teachers' professional growth and competence through in-service programmes.
 Consequent upon the implementation of National Policy on Education, 1986, a new environment has been created for upgrading and updating the knowledge and skills of teachers and other personnel.
-The mass vacation courses include orientation and refresher programmes which have been continuous orientation and refresher programmes which have been continuous and systematic through different institution and innovations.
+The mass vacation courses include orientation and refresher programmes which have been continuous orientation and refresher programmes which have been continuous and refresher programmes which have been continuous and refresher programmes.